kunjmehta/fpl-teammaker-heroku/README.md

 * **Challenge:** Analyzing and recognizing the appropriate features that can provide the best prediction with regards to the team, and deploying the application without hassles.

-* **Accomplishment:** The application has been deployed on Heroku and at the time of writing, the team entered in the Fantasy Premier League using the predicted teams given by this application stands in the top 10 percentile.
+* **Accomplishment:** The application has been deployed on Heroku and the team that was entered into the competition on the basis of the results obtained from this application finished in the top 2% of players out of a total of 8 million.

 ***